Where: East Sussex, on the south coast of England, east of Brighton.

 Hastings is small seaside town with lots of history.
 The famous “Battle of Hastings” in 1066 occurred at the nearby town of Battle (6 miles NW of Hastings).
 Like most English seaside towns, Hastings has a pier and amusement/games arcades can be found all along the beachfront.

-Blue Reef Aquarium, Miniature Golf, and Smuggler’s Adventure where the history of Hastings and its smuggling past is displayed.
+For the kids, there is the Blue Reef Aquarium, Miniature Golf, and Smuggler’s Adventure where the history of Hastings and its smuggling past is displayed.

-Fisherman’s Museum and Fishmarket where most of the fish caught by local boats are sold through Hastings Fishmarket.
+There is also the Fisherman’s Museum and Fishmarket where most of the fish caught by local boats are sold through Hastings Fishmarket.
 At The Shipwreck Heritage Centre one can view one of the richest displays of shipwrecks at low tide in Europe.

-Old Town Museum was built in 1823 and re-opened in October 1999; this old town hall shows off new displays that tell the tale of Hastings past.
+The Old Town Museum was built in 1823 and re-opened in October 1999; this old town hall shows off new displays that tell the tale of Hastings past.
 The Hastings Museum and Art Gallery on Bohemia Road contains a rich and exotic mixture of fine paintings and china, the cultures of other lands and a contrasting view of local wildlife.
 There are also special features for children with fossils that transform into dinosaurs.

-Hastings Cliff Railway; the West Hill Lift takes visitors to the West Hill.
+A visit to Hastings is never complete without taking a ride on the Hastings Cliff Railway; the West Hill Lift takes visitors to the West Hill.
 On West Hill is Britain’s first Norman Castle, built by William the Conqueror.
 This train also takes visitors to the Smuggler’s Adventure.
 The view atop the West Hill is simply breathtaking.
 The East Hill Lift takes the visitors to the Hastings Country Park, 600 acres of unspoilt country countryside, splendid views, cliff-tops, glens and farmlands which can be enjoyed during a five-mile walk.

 The Hastings Old Town Carnival has been held every year since 1968 which includes a Street Party.